Table of Contents Show

 The protagonist is Edward Daniels, a U.S. Marshal investigating the disappearance of a woman from the hospital and the supposed illegal experiments being carried out.

 The head doctor later reveals that Edward is a different and mentally ill person.
 The question is – who is right?
 Is Edward a U.S. Marshall who was trapped by a sinister doctor or a delusional murderer, as the doctor claims?
 Whatever your conclusion, the book is a must-read.

 2.12 We Need to Talk About Kevin by Lionel Shriver (2003)

 This book deals with topics surrounding the evil nature of man, nihilism, and motherhood.
 As a trigger warning, this book depicts heavy violence, rape, school shootings, and child abuse.

-The novel consists entirely of letters written by Eva Khatchadourian to her husband, Franklin.
+The novel consists entirely of letters Eva Khatchadourian wrote to her husband, Franklin.
 When her son, Kevin, was born, no love was lost between her and her son.
 The book details Kevin’s cruel and violent tendencies and deals with the events and aftermath of a serious crime he committed, inspiring later books on the same concept, such as The Push or Baby Teeth.